LABRADOR RETRIEVER BREEDER ONTARIO - OUR PROGRAM

 Choosing Labrador Retrievers to Breed

-Let’s take a look at how good Labrador Retriever Breeders set up their breeding program and how our Lab puppies are selected in order to improve and advance the breed.
+Let’s take a look at how good Labrador Retriever Breeders set up their breeding program.
+We’ll also look at how our Lab puppies are selected in order to improve and advance the breed.
 Of course, there are those who say they are simply going to look for the cheapest Labrador possible.
-If you take this same philosophy and apply it to say buying a car, then you are likely going to be in for many problems.
-Just Imagine going out to spend the least amount you can for a car and ask yourself, how much maintenance and repairs will cost you.
+If you take this same philosophy and apply it to say buying a car, then you will be in for many problems.
+Just Imagine going out to spend the least amount you can for a car.
+Then ask yourself, how much maintenance and repairs will cost you?
 I’ve seen drivable cars for $1,000 but I wouldn’t buy one unless I was a mechanic.

 Labrador Retriever Puppies are much the same.
 I’m sure you’ve likely heard the saying “you get what you pay for.”
 Well if you approach looking for a dog in this manner you will be taking an uninformed gamble.
-Professional Labrador Retriever breeders are all about keeping records, selecting dogs to breed in order to improve on any weaknesses, health clearances including x-ray and genetic screening, selecting even tempered and intelligent Labs and more.
-Below I will contrast how we choose our Purebred Retriever puppies to mate with choosing a Purebred Lab Puppy from a back yard breeder.
-For the purpose of this discussion let’s define a back yard breeder as someone who may or may not be a member of the Canadian Kennel Club (CKC) but simply breeds their dogs for the money with disregard for the most important issues I will outline below:
+Professional Labrador Retriever breeders are all about keeping records.
+Other factors include selecting dogs to breed in order to improve on any weaknesses.
+Other factors are health clearances including x-ray and genetic screening.
+As well, selecting even tempered and intelligent Labs and more.
+Below I will contrast how we choose our Purebred Retriever puppies to mate.
+I’ll compare this with choosing a Purebred Lab Puppy from a back yard breeder.
+Let’s define a back yard breeder as someone who may or may not be a member of the Canadian Kennel Club (CKC).
+They simply breed their dogs for the money with disregard for the most important issues I will outline below:

 1. Our Labrador Retriever Puppies are chosen for their health clearances.
 Tests include screening for Centronuclear Myopathy, Degenerative Myelopathy, Exercise-Induced Collapse, Hereditary Nasal Parakeratosis, Progressive Retinal Atrophy, Progressive Rod-Cone Degeneration, Retinal Dysplasia/Oculoskeletal Dysplasia 1, Skeletal Dysplasia 2, Retinal Dysplasia/Oculoskeletal Dysplasia 1, and X-Rays are done on bloodlines to rule out the likelyhood hip and elbow dysplaysia.